GabeScott/standard-works-vault/General Conference/1990 April - The Motorcycle Ride.md

 # The Motorcycle Ride

-*By Kenneth Johnson - Of the Seventy*
+By Elder Kenneth Johnson - *Of the Seventy*

 *Given in the April session of the 1990 General Conference*